vmware-tanzu/pinniped/site/content/docs/howto/concierge/_index.md

     weight: 60
 ---

-These how-to guides show you how to install and configure Pinniped Concierge:
+These how-to guides show how to configure the Pinniped Supervisor after it is installed:

 {{< docsmenu "howto-configure-concierge" >}}